ieyanfeng/ieyanfeng.github.io/_pages/about.md

 # 🔥 News
-- *2025.12*: &nbsp;🎉 One paper is accepted by Pattern Recognition.
+- *2025.12*: &nbsp; One paper is accepted by Pattern Recognition.

 # 📝 Publications